roar-net/problem-statements/problems/service-placement/problem-statement-sp.md

 ## Introduction

 One of the main problems in communications is the routing problem, where the goal is to find a path between two devices that minimises a given metric.
 Usually, that metric is latency or number of hops.
-However, that problem is too restrictive, due to bandwidth or device usage not being taken into account when solving the problem.
+However, this problem is restrictive as it does not account for bandwidth or device usage constraints.

 The service placement problem was proposed to tackle these issues.
 The goal is to optimise a set of requests in a network, where each request is composed by source and destination, bandwidth requirements and a set of services to offload, with CPU and RAM requirements.
 This problem is NP-complete, making it hard to solve in realistic scenarios.
 Thus, efficient techniques to obtain (near-)optimal solutions are necessary.

 ## Task

-Given a fully connected graph, a set of requests and their services to be offloaded, minimise the overall latency and processing time of all requests and services, taking resource constraints into account.
+Given a graph, a set of requests and their services to be offloaded, minimise the overall latency and processing time of all requests and services, taking resource constraints (CPU and RAM) into account.

 ## Detailed description